-THROUGH GNRC AND TDOT.
-The plan recognizes that our Metro-focused efforts are mindful of regional collaboration opportunities in the Improve Act and Regional partnering opportunities identified in Appendix 7.
+OVERALL ANNUAL OPERATING \$37.273M additional for transit and all other recognizes that our Metro-focused efforts are mindful of regional collaboration opportunities in the Improve Act and Regional partnering opportunities identified in Appendix 7.
 Inner Loop Study and evaluation of how technology may be used to manage truck traffic on our freeway system.
 Coordination for potential Amtrak service to Atlanta.
 Appendix 7 provides a list of multiple opportunities.

-DOWNTOWN NASHVILLE infrastructure improvements will be undertaken through "bucket" categories including traffic management, safety, sidewalks and others as well as Better Bus programming defined through the Downtown planning effort underway including curbside infrastructure and parking management as well as the specific Downtown Neighborhood Traffic Project.
+REGIONAL AND STATE COORDINATION THROUGH GNRC AND TDOT.
+The plan improvements will be undertaken through "bucket" categories including traffic management, safety, sidewalks and others as well as Better Bus programming defined through the Downtown planning effort underway including curbside infrastructure and parking management as well as the specific Downtown Neighborhood Traffic Project.